RedTurtle/collective.navigationtoggle/README.rst

 ---------------------------------------------------------------

-This products *may* also works on non-standard navigation HTML structure (as the generations on subelement is done cloning existings node from the same navigation portlet) but some assumptions are done.
+This products *may* also works on non-standard navigation HTML structure (as the generations on subelement is done cloning existing node from the same navigation portlet) but some assumptions are done.

 As the code works almost client side, you can also use it in portlets that are not standard navigation.
 Theoretically you can use it with something that is not even a portlet!